Isfand/rcb/rcb/docs/DESIGN.md

 **--force** \
 Force file deletion if possible. \
 **--no-directorysize** \
 Do not save size for directories.
-Write as 'NULL'
+Write as SQLITE 'NULL' \
+**--dry-run** \
+Do not perform any non-read database or filesystem operation. \

 ## Restore
 Transfer files back to their original paths.
 This is done by reading the 'directory' column value(s) for the corresponding id entered and using 'rename()' on the filename on the file(s) inside file/.